-Michigan Agency on Aging.
+Michigan Agency on Aging assistance for seniors.

 Michigan Crisis Services for the Elderly may be able to address non-medical emergencies, such as prescription drug issues and utility shut off notices.
 This is only offered by a select number of Agency on Aging offices in Michigan, and support is offered for adults 60+ or older.
 Trained volunteers at each office will assess the situation and help arrange necessary services, whether it is emergency funds for paying utility or heating bills, or rent help.